A Complete Herbal Guide To Liver Health

 The importance of good liver health

 The liver is one of the hardest working organs in the body.
 It’s responsible for more than 500 vital functions that we know of, and probably many more besides.
-Your liver works tirelessly to keep you healthy.
+Your liver works tirelessly to keep you healthy; it’s not called the live-r for nothing, it’s absolutely vital to life!
 Just a few of the essential functions of the liver include: